 Academic Deans are available in each academic unit to assist students with any questions, concerns and administrative functions related to their course of study in their department.

-There is also the Dean of Student Affairs who is responsible for co-curricular offices, functions, and activities that relate to student life, including athletics, commuter students affairs, dining services, disability support services, drug and alcohol counseling, health services, interfaith activities, international student services, judicial affairs, multicultural affairs, orientation, residence halls, student activities and student counseling services.
+There is also the Dean of Student Affairs who is responsible for co-curricular offices, functions, and activities that relate to student life, including athletics, commuter students affairs, dining services, drug and alcohol counseling, health services, interfaith activities, international student services, judicial affairs, multicultural affairs, orientation, residence halls, student access office, student activities and student counseling services.

 The deans rely on associate and assistant deans, directors and chairs to oversee the progress of students in their particular academic units.
 If you have an academic problem, wish to file a petition to obtain a waiver of an academic rule, or need help outside of your major, contact the appropriate associate dean, assistant dean, chair or director.